Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Methods

 We also remove any scale dependent systematic in our signal by subtracting the signal around random points \citep[for e.g.][]{2004_Sheldon, 2005_Mandelbaum, 2017_Singh}.
 We use different random realizations for computing an average value for the ESD signal systematics.
 We also checked the systematics using the cross component of the ESD measurements and signal around random points as described in Appendix \ref{apx_null_wl}.

 One can expect covariance between the signal measurements at different radial bins, as the same source galaxies can be at a different projected distance away from different lens galaxies.
-In this work, we use shape noise covariance computed by 500 random rotations of source galaxies for each of our stellar mass bin.
-The random rotations wash away the shear imparted on the source galaxies and can be used to compute the covariance contribution from the intrinsic shapes of the sources.
-In Appendix \ref{apx_wl_cov}, we also present the covariance for the weak lensing measurements of our lensing sample and discuss the large-scale structure (LSS) contribution to the covariance obtained using the jackknife technique.
+In this work, we use the shape noise covariance computed using 500 random rotations of the shapes of the source galaxies for each of our stellar mass bins.
+The random rotations can be used to compute the covariance contribution from the intrinsic shapes of the sources.
+We refer to Appendix \ref{apx_wl_cov} for details about how the shape noise component dominates the error budget for the weak lensing signal.

 The various panels of Figure \ref{fig:esd_sig} show our measured weak lensing signal in the seven different stellar mass bins as blue solid points with errors.
 These stellar mass bins are given in Table \ref{weak_bins} and shown in Figure \ref{fig1}.
 The weak lensing signals are well measured in each of these bins with varying signal-to-noise ratio as mentioned in the bottom left of each bin .
 As expected and seen previously in the literature \citep[see e.g.,][]{Zu2015}, we see that the weak lensing signal increases in amplitude as we go to higher stellar masses reflective of the changing relation between the halo masses of galaxies in different mass bins.
 Although the signal approximately looks like a power law with slope $-1$, we can also see evidence for deviations from it given the high signal to noise ratio.
 Such deviations are expected from the different radial behaviour of the 1-halo and 2-halo contributions around central and satellite galaxies.
 In what follows, we describe how we model these measurements.